Laurence Whitaker: Career

 In November 1640, Whitaker was elected MP for Okehampton in the Long Parliament, of which he was a diarist.

+Death

 He died at the age of 76 and was buried at St Giles in the Fields.

+Marriages

 He had married twice; firstly Margaret, the daughter of Sir John Egerton and secondly Dorothy, the daughter of Charles Hoskins of Holborn, Middlesex.
 He had no children and left his Turnham Green house and other assets to his second wife.